ArefEinizade2/ProductGraphSleepNet/README.md

 - `ProductGraphSleepNet.py`: implements the proposed ProductGraphSleepNet described in the paper.
 - `DE_PSD.py`: a function to calculate the Differential Entropy (DE) and Power Spectral Density (PSD) features
 - `graph_attention_layer.py`: a custom layer implementing the Graph-wise Attention (GwAT) module described in the paper
 - `MASS_SS3.config` and `SleepEDF20.config`: config files to set hyperparameters and training parameters.
 Note that if "use_pretrained" is set to "True", the program only generates the results from pre-trained models.
-If "use_pretrained" is set to "False", the program trains the models entirely on the feature extracted files.
+If "use_pretrained" is set to "False", the program trains the models entirely on the feature-extracted files.
 - `MASS_SS3_process.py` and `SleepEDF20_process.py`: extracting and saving DE features from raw MASS-SS3 or SleepEDF databases.
 - `MASS_SS3_DataGenerator.py` and `SleepEDF20_DataGenerator.py`: splitting the data into Cross-Subject Cross-Validation sections.
 - `MASS_SS3_Utils.py` and `SleepEDF20_Utils.py`: helpful functions to visualize the results